 The story goes that the Kogi are the last native people of the Western Hemisphere still maintaining a pure Pre-Columbian culture.
 When Europeans invaded their territory on the Northern coast of South America, the Kogi retreated further and further into the inaccessible Sierra Nevada de Santa Marta mountains in Colombia.

 The oral traditions of the Kogi tell of Conquistadors pillaging their gold and enslaving their ancestors, of their abandoning coastal towns and retreating ever higher into the hills, of their forests being hewn into farms and plantations, then the farms eroding into desert.
 In modern times, the Kogi withdrew further still from murderous cocaine cartels.
 Today, the Kogi see the snow caps above them shrinking.
 The weather itself is changing, the life-giving snowmelt diminishes, and finally, there is nowhere to go.

-For centuries, the Kogi remained out of contact, a secretive people living high on the rugged slopes of a mountain in Colombia.
-However, it has become clear to the Elders that “Younger Brother’ has created existential threats for all: climate change.
+For centuries, the Kogi, a secretive people living high on the rugged slopes of a mountain in Colombia, had remained out of contact until it become clear to the Elders that “Younger Brother’ has created potential existential threats for all: climate change.

 Breaking tradition, the Kogi will travel to the United States, from Virginia to Colorado, and then onto California.
 An ancient people, living ancient ways, but capable of sophisticated and long-range thinking, the Kogi will now travel a long distance on a historic journey to deliver an urgent message to its Younger Brothers: we are killing Mother Earth, and we must change our life-ways or disaster lies ahead for all of us.